marouenbg/ACHR.cu/README.md

 *did not converge after 20,000 seconds.

 The speed up is impressive (up to 50x in some cases) and shows the power of dynamic load balancing in imbalanced metabolic models.
+Also, I noted that would the model can be largely imbalanced due to the generation of a random c vector, that averaging 3 experiments can be insufficient to get the mean run time and smooth out the outliers.
+In particular run times between 16 and 32 cores were similar.
+Averaging more than 3 experiments can further show speed up between the settings.

-1.1.
-Software and hardware requirements
+1. Software and hardware requirements

 createWarmupVF require OpenMP and MPI through, OpenMPI implementation,and IBM CPLEX 12.6.3.

-1.2.
-Quick guide
+2. Quick guide

 After successful make, the call to createWarmupVF is performed as follows:

+`mpirun -np nCores --bind-to none -x OMP_NUM_THREADS=nThreads createWarmupPts model.mps SCAIND`

+with nCores the number of devices that do not share memory, nThreads is the number of memory-sharing threads, SCAIND can be -1 ,+1, or 0 for the different scaling parameters of CPLEX. -1 is recommended for metabolism expression models.

-2. The actual sampling of the solution space starting from the warmup points.
+### The actual sampling of the solution space starting from the warmup points.

 Sampling of the solution space of metabolic models involves the generation of MCMC chains starting from the warmup points.
 The sampling in MATLAB was performed using the ACHR serial function using one sampling chain and the data was saved every 1000 points.
 The GPU parallel version creates one chain for each point.